Eddy98/Systems-Design-Fundamentals/README.md

 - **SLA:** Short for "service-level agreement", an SLA is a collection of guarantees given to a customer by a service provider.
 SLAs typically make guarantees on a system's availability, amongst other things.
 SLAs are made up of one or multiple SLOs.

 - **SLO:** Short for "service-level objective", an SLO is a guarantee given to a customer by a service provider.
 SLOs typically make guarantees on a system's availability, amongst other things.
 SLOs constitute an SLA.

+## Caching

+Notes: we typically use caching to speed up time complexity of an algorithm.
+In terms of a system, caching is used to improve the latency of a system, to speed up a system.
+CAching is going to be storing data, in a different location form the source of the data, where is faster to access it.

+Instances where caching can be useful:

+- If you are making many network requests
+- If you are making long computational operations
+- If you want to improve throughput, maybe you want to reduce the hits on a DB, and hit a cache instead

+Key terms:

+- **Cache:** A piece of hardware or software that stores data, typically meant to retrieve that data faster than otherwise.
+Caches are often used to store responses to network requests as well as results of computationally-long operations.
+Note that data in a cache can become stale if the main source of truth for that data (i.e., the main database behind the cache) gets updated and the cache doesn't.

+- **Cache Hit:** When requested data is found in a cache

+- **Cache Miss:** When requested data could have been found in a cache but isn't.
+This is typically used to refer to a negative consequence of a system failure or of a poor design choice.
+For example: If a server goes down, our load balancer will have to forward requests to a new server, which will result in cache misses

+- **Cache Eviction Policy:** The policy by which values get evicted or removed from a cache.
+Popular cache eviction policies include LRU (least-recently used), FIFO (first in first out), and LFU (least-frequently used).

+- **Content Delivery Network:** A CDN is a third-party service that acts like a cache for your servers.
+Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.
+A CDN has servers all around the world, meaning that the latency to a CDN's servers will almost always be far better than the latency to your servers.
+A CDN's servers are often referred to as PoPs (Points of Presence).
+Two of the most popular CDNs are Cloudflare and Google Cloud CDN

 ## Glossary